omer-anzar/PyOpenGl-Window-Structure/README.md

 ```
 Again be careful of the version of python and PyOpenGL you are using and install the packages with the correct name of your PyOpenGl version.

+### Step 4
->Lastly, you need to place `freeglut.dll` in your Windows folder, usually, it is located in `C drive` i.e,
+Lastly, you need download and place `freeglut.dll` file in your Windows folder, usually, it is located in `C drive` i.e,
 ```
 C:\Windows
 ```